turingschool/mod-0-project-be/section2/README.md

 Then, consider on the following questions.
 We will ask you to share some of these responses at the end of this section.
 - What are two points from the article or video that either resonated with you, or were brand new to you?

+  * "S.M.A.R.T" goals : "Setting Specific, Measurable, Achievable, Relevant, and Time-Bound goals helps you to approach learning to code with clarity, focus, and use of appropriate strategies"

+  *

 - In which ways do you currently demonstrate a Growth Mindset?

+  * Understanding mistakes are essential to learning

-In which ways do you _not_?
+-  In which ways do you _not_?

+  * Seeking out challenges: I need to get better at this.

 - What is something you are good at or knowledgeable at now, that you once weren't?
 How did you get those skills/knowledge?
 Was it hard at some point?

+  * Understanding mistakes are essential: I did not use to take this as well, but now i understand it is part of the growth process and helps you get better at catching mistakes in the final run

 ## Part B: Conditionals